wilfredoamen/Dream-Vacation-App-KC/README.md

-# Dream Vacation App – Dockerized Full-Stack Project
+# Task 1 : Dream Vacation App – Dockerized Full-Stack Project

 This project demonstrates how to containerize a full-stack Dream Vacation App using **Docker** and **Docker Compose**.
 It consists of a React frontend, a Node.js backend, and a PostgreSQL database.